 Our team at Brooke Winter Solicitors and Advisors can help you with making an application for bail.

-Bail is a written undertaking that offenders sign which commits them to appearing or sending legal representation to appear for them at their future court dates.
+Bail is a written undertaking that offenders sign which commits them to appear or sending legal representation to appear for them at their future court dates.
 It allows you to stay in the community and continue with your life while your matter is being dealt with by the court.

 Being on bail is helpful when you need to collect documents which will assist with your matter.
 There are a number of factors that the court or the Watchhouse keeper must consider when determining the question of bail;